Madras, Oregon, United States Guide

 Day Trips

 Approximately 1 hour driving Explore the fascinating volcanic landscape of Newberry National Volcanic Monument.
-Hike to the summit of Lava Butte for panoramic views, explore the Lava River Cave, or visit the Big Obsidian Flow.
-Paulina Lake and East Lake offer opportunities for fishing, boating, and swimming.
-The monument provides a unique glimpse into the region's volcanic past and offers a variety of outdoor activities.
+Hike to the top of Lava Butte for panoramic views, explore the Lava River Cave, or relax by the shores of Paulina Lake and East Lake.
+The monument offers a variety of outdoor activities and educational opportunities for all ages.

-Approximately 40 minutes driving Smith Rock State Park is a world-renowned rock climbing destination, but it offers much more than just challenging climbs.
-Hike along the Crooked River, marvel at the towering rock formations like Monkey Face, and keep an eye out for wildlife such as golden eagles, river otters, and mule deer.
-The park offers trails for all skill levels, from easy riverside strolls to more strenuous climbs with rewarding panoramic views.
-It's a perfect place to immerse yourself in the beauty of the high desert.
+Approximately 1 hour 45 minutes driving Smith Rock State Park is a world-renowned rock climbing destination, but it offers much more than just climbing.
+Hike along the Crooked River, enjoy stunning views of the towering rock formations, and keep an eye out for wildlife like golden eagles and river otters.
+The park has trails for all skill levels, making it a perfect day trip for outdoor enthusiasts.

 Travel Time